 These schools will visit AIMS to present information to our Seniors and any other interested AIMS high schoolers.
+Upcoming events related to the college process are also included.

 Perhaps my favorite website for college scholarships, Fastweb is a free service that compiles scholarships tailored made for you.